DarkMatterMatt/dumpdb/plan.md

 **Parameters:**

 - `filesOrFolders+`: One or more positional arguments of files and/or folders to import
+- `parser=`: The custom line parser to use.
+Modify the internal/parseline package to add another line parser
 - `batchSize=4e6`: Number of lines per output file.
 1e6 = ~64MB, 16e6 = ~1GB
 - `filePrefix="[currentTime]_"`: Temporary processed file prefix